sonetto104/CIPP4-PRegan/README.md

 - [pytest](https://docs.pytest.org/en/latest/) - Version 7.4.2
   - A popular testing framework for Python that makes it easy to write simple and scalable test cases for your code.

+### Bugs and Future Features

+ - Immediate Issues:
+ There are remaining issues in the application to be addressed.
+For example, the floating modal that appears when hovering over the "add post" button appears too far away from the actual button.
+Design throughout the site is quite general and relies too much on Bootstrap's default styles.
+The use of space in forms could be more balanced and made more attractive.
+Different font sizes used do not always highlight the hierarchy of content with great specificity.
+The profile picture icons sometimes distort the profile images slightly.
+The colouring of the comments section in PostDetail views is not particularly attractive.

+ There are even more issues that could be listed but these would be a good place to begin with for immediate future development.

+- Future Features:
+  As I continue to develop the project over the coming months I would like to implement:
+  - Search function allowing users to search by keyword for particular posts or posts relating to a specific subject.
+  - Tag function allowing posts to be categorised with hastags.
+  - Reply function allowing users to reply to specific comments as opposed to all comments being listed only in a chronlogical chain.
+  - Private messaging feature allowing users to correspond with others directly.
+  - Site categorisation.
+This is a more large scale general goal.
+I imagine the site having three separate wings where users can investigate content relating to classical piano, jazz piano or contemporary/pop piano in their own dedicated spaces.

 ### Acknowledgements